zebullax/wg21/proposal.md

 ```
 be supported.
 This implicitly means that `std::meta::info` definition must be extended, this will be discussed thereafter.

-- `attribute [: r :]` produces a potentially empty sequence of attributes corresponding to the attributes that are attached to `r`
+- `attribute [: r :]` produces a potentially empty sequence of attributes corresponding to the attributes that pertain to `r`

 ## std::meta::info
 We propose that attributes be a supported *reflectable* property of the expression that are reflected upon.
 That means value of type `std::meta::info` should be able to represent an attribute in addition to the current supported set.